takelwerk/takelage-doc/doc/apps/gopass.md

 gopass password stores should only be cloned on your host system and not in a takelage container.
-You have to restart takelage container after you have cloned a new store so that it becomes available in the container.
+Afterwards, you should restart all running takelage containers by running `tau clean` on your host after cloning a new store so that the changes take effect.
-You will be asked for your name and mail address.
+You will be asked for your name and email address.
 These values should correspond to the ones in your git config.

 ```bash